plainsman-ai/azure-project/README.md

 ----------------------------

 Entra ID Integration - Made a group on Entra ID and an Admin for user management and access control.
-Then created a new user account called db_reader111 and assigned it the db_datareader role, which allowed it to read databases when I logged in.
+Then created a new user account called db_reader111 and assigned it the db_datareader role in Azure Data Studio on the original VM.
+This allowed me to read the databases in the original production environment.